Maksud627/my-dotnet-handbook/Design Patterns/Design Patterns.md

 C# boasts a rich ecosystem of design patterns that promote flexibility, maintainability, and reusability in software development.
 Here's a breakdown of some of the most fundamental design patterns you'll encounter in C#:

 **Creational Patterns**
+** Idea about creational design pattern: ** Creational design patterns deal with object creation mechanisms.
+They help in controlling the object instantiation process and provide flexibility in how objects are created.

 * **Singleton:** Ensures a class has only one instance and provides a global point of access to it.
 Ideal for managing shared resources or configurations.
 * **Factory Method:** Defines an interface for creating an object but lets subclasses decide which class to instantiate.
-Promotes loose coupling between the creator and the concrete products.
+* Promotes loose coupling between the creator and the concrete products.
 * **Abstract Factory:** Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 Useful for creating platform-independent code.
 * **Builder:** Separates the construction of a complex object from its representation, allowing the same construction process to create various representations.
 Simplifies the creation of objects with many optional parameters.
 * **Prototype:** Creates new objects by copying existing objects (prototypes) instead of creating them from scratch.
 Improves performance when object creation is expensive.